nielsbasjes/codeowners/README.md

 # What is this
 1) A Java library to read a CODEOWNERS file.
 2) A Java library to read a/all .gitignore file(s) in directory.
-3) An extra rule for the Maven Enforcer plugin to check the CODEOWNERS against the actual project files.
+3) An extra rule for the Maven Enforcer plugin to check the CODEOWNERS against
+   1) the actual project files.
 (See Usage below)
+   2) the actual users, groups and roles in Gitlab.
+(BETA) (See Usage below)

 The intended goal is to make the build fail if the codeowners file does not cover all files and directories in the project.

+- The libraries for the CODEOWNERS and gitignore files are usable in Java 8 and newer.
+- The Maven Enforcer rule needs Java 11 or newer.

 # CodeOwners Enforcer rule
 ## Configuration parameters